The Sachs Program for Arts Innovation

 The Sachs Program’s grantmaking is part of its larger efforts to support and advance the arts across the University of Pennsylvania.
 Awards were given in eight categories including, for the first time, Community Partnership Grants and Alumni Art Awards.
 Other categories this year are Project Grants, Artist Residency Grants, Curricular Grants, Independent Creative Production Grants, Student Grants, and First-Year Seminar Grants (awarded in collaboration with the College of Arts and Sciences).

-To learn about future funding opportunities from The Sachs Program, sign up for our newsletter and receive the latest information about our grant cycle schedule with selected updates about arts happenings and news at the University of Pennsylvania.
+To learn about future funding opportunities from The Sachs Program, subscribe to our newsletter for the latest information about our grant cycle schedule with selected updates about arts happenings and news at the University of Pennsylvania.

 Enjoy and be well,